scala-js/scala-js-macrotask-executor/README.md

 # scala-js-macrotask-executor

 An implementation of `ExecutionContext` in terms of JavaScript's [`setImmediate`](https://developer.mozilla.org/en-US/docs/Web/API/Window/setImmediate).
-Unfortunately for everyone involved, `setImmediate` is only available on Edge and NodeJS, meaning that this functionality must be polyfilled on all other environments.
-The details of this polyfill can be found in the readme of the excellent [YuzuJS/setImmediate](https://github.com/YuzuJS/setImmediate) project, though the implementation here is in terms of ScalaJS primitives rather than raw JavaScript.
+Unfortunately for everyone involved, `setImmediate` is only available on Edge and Node.js, meaning that this functionality must be polyfilled on all other environments.
+The details of this polyfill can be found in the readme of the excellent [YuzuJS/setImmediate](https://github.com/YuzuJS/setImmediate) project, though the implementation here is in terms of Scala.js primitives rather than raw JavaScript.

 **Unless you have some very, very specific and unusual requirements, this is the optimal `ExecutionContext` implementation for use in any ScalaJS project.** If you're using `ExecutionContext` and *not* using this project, you likely have some serious bugs and/or performance issues waiting to be discovered.